Advanced Listening Query Builder

 You can click the View Sample Queries button to see an example of how your query can be set up.

 If you prefer to start with a blank Topic, select Custom Topic either from the Listening Home Launchpad Banner or from the Topic Launchpad.

 Building Your Topic

-After selecting a template, you’ll need to give your Topic a title and description.
-This will help you quickly identify your Topic.
+After selecting a template, give your Topic a title and description.
+This helps you quickly identify your Topic.

-Next, select the network or networks to which you want to listen.
+Next, select the network or networks to want to listen to.

 Begin crafting your Topic by selecting a query type from the dropdown menu.

-You can also use And/Or for new groups.
-Groups allow you to link multiple sets of logic together for additional control.
+Use And/Or for new groups.
+Groups link multiple sets of logic together for additional control.

 You can apply optional filters to specify post language and posts that contain images or videos.
 Advanced Twitter Filters can be set for post country, user country, tracked website and more.

 You can preview your Topic at any time by clicking the Preview button at the top of the page.
-The preview panel will update with a sampling of messages that meet your search parameters.
+The preview panel updates with a sampling of messages that meet your search parameters.